 Experts agree that healthy sleep routines are critical to a child’s well-being, but how much is enough?

 Every parent understands what happens to their child’s mood when little ones are short on sleep.
 You’ve witnessed it firsthand – the meltdowns, the nothing-can-make-me-happy-attitude and the obsession with the word “no.” No amount of juice boxes, animal crackers and hugs will soothe their tired souls.

 Sleep addresses not just the emotional needs of children, but the physical ones, too, according to mounting scientific evidence.
 That research underscores the importance of determining just how much sleep is right for your child.
 Members of the American Academy of Sleep Medicine took on the task on behalf of families everywhere and their findings were noteworthy.
 To promote optimal health, this is what they came up with in terms of recommendations for sleep in a 24-hour period.

-5 golden rules for establishing good sleep habits for children
+5 golden rules for establishing good sleep habits for kids

 Parents can do a lot to shape sleep routines that their kids can follow throughout their lives.
 “It’s never too early to teach children about the importance of sleep,” says Terry Cralle, a registered nurse, certified clinical sleep educator and health and wellness spokesperson for the Better Sleep Council (BSC).
 “Good sleep habits will provide a lifetime of benefits.”